damonitor/damo/USAGE.md

 prints resulting parameters.
 Again, users may use file redicrections to save outputs for incremental edits.
-For example, below command will remove the kdamond for `migrate_cold` from the `kdamonds.json` file that generated above, and save the signle kdamond parameters to `kdamond_hot.json`.
+For example, below command will remove the kdamond for `migrate_cold` from the `kdamonds.json` file that generated above, and save the single kdamond parameters to `kdamond_hot.json`.

     # damo args damon --remove kdamonds.json 1 > kdamond_hot.json